Lead or host a group

 Co-leaders and hosts

-We highly recommend having a co-leader because it can be helpful to have someone with whom to share leadership responsibilities.
-We’ve found that co-leaders generally work best together when there is already an existing relationship between them, so we ask that leaders try to find their own co-leaders.
+We don’t require you to have a co-leader, but it can be helpful to have one to share leadership responsibilities with.
+We’ve found that co-leaders generally work best together when there is already an existing relationship between them, so we ask that leaders find their own co-leaders.
 Some people you might want to consider co-leading with are significant others, friends or members of your current Community Group.

-If the leaders have the capacity, we ask that they also try to find their own hosts or that they host at their own locations.
+We ask that leaders find their own hosts or that they host at their own locations.
+Some groups have been able to meet regularly at work offices and quiet public atriums.

 Curricula, members and affiliation

-Regular Beta Groups and Community Groups will use weekly study guides corresponding with the Sunday sermon passages.
+Regular Beta Groups and Community Groups will use weekly study guides corresponding with the Sunday Scripture passages.
 These guides will be available for download prior to the Sunday that the sermon will be preached.
+Seeker Groups will be using The Reason for God curriculum.

 The average Beta Group has 8 to 10 members, but this will vary widely depending on space and location.
 If your location is small, that’s okay!
 This could potentially help your cozy group to know each other more deeply.

-Your group will be affiliated with the congregation that you the leader are affiliated with.
-A Community Group director, intern or leader-coach from the congregation will be assigned to you as your support staff to provide pastoral care, pray for you and your group, and serve as a resource as you lead your group.
+Your group will be affiliated with the congregation that you are affiliated with.
+A Community Group director and intern from the congregation will be assigned to you as your support staff to provide pastoral care, pray for you and your group, and serve as a resource as you lead your group.

 Beyond seven weeks